CzRSpecV/Adze-Bot/README.md

     - Ubuntu: apt install ffmpeg
     - Mac: brew install ffmpeg

-    IF THIS EXITS IT WORKED
+    IF THIS EXITS IT WORKED, That Was a Lie